jungyeul/computational-linguistics-ub/README.md

 computational linguistics (LIN/CSE 467/567) at UB (Spring 2019), based on [*Introductory Computational Linguistics -- A Practical Aspect*](https://buffalo.box.com/s/1t6hbq77c1yjabp1yo4qu1ovx4tiy2a6).

+** after receiving a complaint about massive cheating I cancel the mid-term on Monday March 11, 2019 and you will re-do the exam after the spring break.
+From now on, only one page cheat sheet (front and back) will be allowed for the exam. **

 * See [[Schedule](https://sites.google.com/site/lrecoursefall2018/schedule-and-syllabus)] from Fall 2018.
 * See [[CSE/LIN467/567 Slack, Spring 2019](https://join.slack.com/t/lincse467567/shared_invite/enQtNTYzMzA1MDgyNzQxLTJhY2I2ZDNjNzI5ZjIxMjY1MGY5ZjBlNWUxMDI5Y2QyOWUzNjMzNTU0Yzg4YWFmZGNkZGQ5ODkzYWM0YTY1NmQ)]